-Major tourist destinations such as Bangkok, Chiang Mai, Chiang Rai, Lampang, Sukhothai, Kanchanaburi, Ratchaburi, Pattaya, Ko Chang, Rayong, Phuket, Krabi, Trang, Ko Samui, and all provinces in southern Thailand are experiencing normal weather conditions.
+Major tourist destinations such as Chiang Mai, Chiang Rai, Lampang, Sukhothai, Kanchanaburi, Ratchaburi, Pattaya, Ko Chang, Rayong, Phuket, Krabi, Trang, and Ko Samui, and all provinces in southern Thailand, are not affected by the floods.
+They remain fully accessible and are experiencing normal weather conditions for this time of year.

-All airports in Thailand, including Suvarnabhumi Airport in Bangkok, have not been affected by the floods and are operating as per usual.
-Suvarnabhumi Airport has considerable flood protection measures in place and officials are monitoring the situation closely.
+Suvarnabhumi Airport in Bangkok has not been affected by the floods and is operating as per usual.
+The airport has considerable flood protection measures in place and officials are monitoring the situation closely.
+Don Mueang Airport, which is located in a northern suburb of Bangkok and handles domestic airlines serving a small number of provinces, has been closed until November 1st due to flooding.
+All other airports in Thailand are open and operating normally.

 Train services from Bangkok to northern destinations are suspended due to the tracks being flooded.
 The State Railway of Thailand (SRT) is offering full refunds on tickets for travelers who want to cancel their trips to destinations where train service is suspended.
 Train services to other parts of Thailand are available as per normal.